3ahmood/3ahmood/README.md

 ========================================================================================================================================

-I am a Lead Data Scientist with expertise in designing, developing and deploying AI, Machine Learning and Data Science solutions for data driven businesses.
+I am an AI Architect with expertise in designing, developing and deploying AI, Machine Learning and Data Science solutions for data driven businesses.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-* A result-focused Lead Data Scientist with 12 years of experience developing robust code and designing solutions for high-volume businesses
+* A result-focused AI Architect with 12 years of experience developing robust code and designing solutions for high-volume businesses

 * Currently working at Fractal Analytics on GenAI, NLP & Machine Learning use cases and independent case studies